 One of the most recent and exciting projects completed was creating an online discussion board available for the VSRC members to quickly and easily share information.
 The discussion board can be accessed at the link by all authorized users.
-The system was developed in collaboration with the Information Management and Communications dept. using MS SharePoint.
+The system was developed in collaboration with the Information Management and Communications department using MS SharePoint.
 The site requires users to log in using blazerID.

 Programming Languages and Programming Environments used and available